A Million Love Songs: Critical reception

-Larry Flick from Billboard wrote "the boys drip with toothy sincerity.
+Larry Flick from Billboard magazine wrote, "The boys drip with toothy sincerity.
 Fluttering harp fills are a bit too much for weak stomachs, while the sax lines give the song a '50s retro pop tone that makes you think of sockhops and make-out point.
 Too bad it's not prom season."
-British magazine Music Week commented, "Take That change tack with the ballad A Million Love Songs, all Philadelphia creamy harmonies and poignant phrasing, that's bound to cause another stampede among the teenies.
+British magazine Music Week commented, "Take That change tack with the ballad 'A Million Love Songs', all Philadelphia creamy harmonies and poignant phrasing, that's bound to cause another stampede among the teenies.
 A nagging sax that is given free reign [sic] to roam is a minor annoyance, but that won't stop this from renewing the group's acquaintance with the Top 20."
 Simon Williams from NME called it "weepsome", stating the song is "impeccably manufactured", and "one of the few times Take That sound remotely genuine".
-Craig English of The Music described it as "the old formula of bare-hearted balladry swooning."
+Craig English of The Music described it as "the old formula of bare-hearted balladry swooning".